SEND Information report

 If a parent or carer has any concerns or complaints regarding the care or welfare of their child, an appointment can be made by them to speak to the Principal or SENCO, who will be able to advise on formal procedures for complaint.
 A copy of the academy complaints procedure can be found at Complaints Procedure.

-Every transition at academy is planned carefully.
-Foundation Stage staff undertake home visits before a child begins academy.
-The Foundation Stage Leader organises and plans for the transition to Year 1 to ensure every child is prepared to access the National Curriculum.
+Every transition at the academy is planned carefully.
+F1 staff undertake home visits before a child begins at the academy.
+The EYFS Leader organises and plans for the transition between each phase of the EYFS to ensure the child makes a smooth transition.
+The EYFS Leader also plans the transition of F2 pupil to Year 1 in order to ensure every child is prepared to access the National Curriculum.
 Across the academy transition meetings take place to share information for every child each year.

 Opportunities are given throughout Key Stage Two for pupils to develop good relationships with the feeder secondary academies.
 The transition from Year six to Year seven is carefully planned and meetings are held between Ormiston South Parade and all feeder secondary academies to ensure information is shared so that children get the very best start to their secondary education.
 For children who need additional support during transition, additional visits, meetings with parents and observations in the child’s current setting are organised.